aenygma/davis-cyber-sec-club/wkshp2-os-basics/Readme.md

 That way we know what all is going on, and where each item is.

 The Kernel does this exact thing.
-* Process list keeps track of all the processes.
+* **Process list** keeps track of all the processes.
-* Each entry in the list is called a Process Control Block.
+* Each entry in the list is called a **Process Control Block**.

+As we'll see, this allows us to be more efficient.
+If we can keep track of how the cooking is done, we can set more things in action.

 ---
-###
+### Mutliprocessing: 2 Recipes, 1 Chef.

 We only have 1 Stove and Grill!